What is the Turnitin Checker in OneFile?

 - ALWAYS use the Turnitin Checker on your work BEFORE you submit it to your training officer or assessor for sign off

 Only use the Checker on final versions of documents that you are about to submit for sign off.
-The Checker can take up to 24 hours to perform the similarity check, although it is often completed within minutes.
+The Checker can take up to 24 hours to perform the similarity check.

 - Review and understand the similarity reports generated for each of your files